Pocahontas II: Journey to a New World: Plot

 At his home, a despondent Rolfe is approached by a hooded stranger who helps him break Pocahontas and Uti out of the tower and take them to an inn, where the man reveals himself to be John Smith.
 Smith implores Pocahontas to stay hidden with him, but she instead takes Rolfe's advice and decides to try and stop the war one last time.
 She openly confronts the King in the palace and reveals Smith, thus proving that Ratcliffe had been lying the entire time.
-Realizing Ratcliffe's treachery, James sends a battalion (among them Pocahontas, Smith, Rolfe, Uti, and their animal friends) to stop the armada and detain Ratcliffe.
+Realizing Ratcliffe's treachery, James sends a battalion, among them Pocahontas, Smith, Rolfe, Uti, and their animal friends, to stop the armada and detain Ratcliffe.
 They are successful in stopping the ships before they can set sail, but Ratcliffe refuses to give up and tries to kill Pocahontas.
-Smith appears and fights Ratcliffe one-on-one until Ratcliffe draws a gun, but before he can fire, Rolfe hits him overboard with the ship's mast.
+Smith appears and fights Ratcliffe one-on-one until Ratcliffe draws a gun, but before he can pull the trigger, Rolfe hits him overboard with the ship's mast.
 Ratcliffe makes it back to the port, where he is arrested by the King.

 Smith receives a royal pardon and his own ship from the King as a sign of apology.
 Pocahontas and Rolfe, meanwhile, appear on the verge of admitting that they love each other.
 Before they can, Smith appears and implores Pocahontas to accompany him on his new journeys around the world, but Pocahontas chooses otherwise and she and Smith part ways as friends.
-As Pocahontas later prepares to return to Jamestown, she finds Rolfe waiting for her on the ship, having chosen to go and live with her in Jamestown (with Uti remaining in London in his stead).
+As Pocahontas later prepares to return to Jamestown, she finds Rolfe waiting for her on the ship, having chosen to go and live with her in Jamestown, with Uti remaining in London in his stead.
 They kiss as the ship sails into the sunset.